moyni77/ansible-docker-ucp/README.md

 For the dev edition we've selected enterprise edition standard license, which omits image security scanning.

-Capabilities	  		Enterprise Edition Standard	Enterprise Edition Advanced
+Capabilities	  		Enterprise Edition Standard

-Container engine and built                  Yes				Yes in orchestration, networking, security
+Container engine and built                  Yes in orchestration, networking, security

-Certified infrastructure,  		    Yes				Yes plugins and ISV containers
+Certified infrastructure,  		    Yes
+plugins and ISV containers

-Image management	 	 	    Yes				Yes
+Image management	 	 	    Yes

-Container app management	 	    Yes				Yes
+Container app management	 	    Yes

-Image security scanning	 	 	    No				Yes
+Image security scanning	 	 	    No

 ## How to use it
 You need to manually configure two things first: